creamdog/JurassicCoffee/README.markdown

 - The path(s) to you coffee files.
 JurassicCoffee allows you to specify either directories or individual files.

 #### Compile a Single File
 The Build Event below first changes directory (CD) to the location of the JurassicCoffee.Console.exe.
-It then calls the exe specifying the full path of the coffee to be compiled.
-The output will be file in the same folder named 'hello.js' (uncompressed javascript).
+It then calls the exe specifying the full path of the coffee file to be compiled.
+The compiled output will be uncompressed javascript placed in the same folder and named _hello.js_.
 ```
 CD "$(SolutionDir)Tools\JurassicCoffee"
 CALL JurassicCoffee.Console.exe "$(ProjectDir)coffee\hello.coffee"
 ```

 #### Compile a Directory of Files
 This example calls the exe specifying the full path of a Directory containing multiple coffee files.
-Each file will be compiled and compressed in turn with the output placed in the same folder and named '*.min.js'
+Each file will be compiled and compressed with the output placed in the same folder and named '*.min.js'
 ```
 CD "$(SolutionDir)Tools\JurassicCoffee"
 CALL JurassicCoffee.Console.exe "$(ProjectDir)coffee -c"